vwxyzjn/cleanrl/docs/get-started/basic-usage.md

 optional arguments:
-  -h, --help            show this help message and exit --exp-name EXP_NAME   the name of this experiment --gym-id GYM_ID       the id of the gym environment --learning-rate LEARNING_RATE
+  -h, --help            show this help message and exit --exp-name EXP_NAME   the name of this experiment --env-id ENV_ID       the id of the environment --learning-rate LEARNING_RATE
                         the learning rate of the optimizer --seed SEED           seed of the experiment